FORSIT-Group/nestjs-keycloak-admin-restful/readme.md

     @DefineScope('') //resets scope
     @Get('view-group-users')

-    @DefineGroup('testgroup', 'admin')    //keycloak members of groups named testgroup1(2,3...) can access this query if the URL Query contains ?testgroupId=1(2,3...)
+    @DefineGroup('testgroup', 'admin')    // Keycloak members of groups named testgroup1(2,3...) can access this query, if the URL Query contains ?testgroupId=1(2,3...).
-                                          //the 'admin' option supplies an optional argument. users with access to that scope, can access that api endpoint regardless of group memberships
+                                          // The 'admin' option supplies an optional argument.
+Users with access to that scope, can access that API endpoint regardless of group memberships.
     @UseGuards(GroupGuard)
     viewGroupUsers(
       @Query() query: any)